 Michael has a long record of successful litigation in the antitrust field, on behalf of individuals and classes, in cases involving monopolization, tie-ins, exclusive dealings and price fixing.
-He was a member of the ABA Antitrust Section’s Transition Taskforce, which advised the incoming Obama Administration.
-Michael is or has been co-lead counsel in antitrust cases against manufacturers of genetically engineered foods, managed healthcare companies, bulk vitamin manufacturers, technology companies and international industrial cartels.
+He was a member of the ABA Antitrust Section’s Transition Taskforce, which advised the incoming Obama Administration, and has chaired the ABA’s Civil Redress Committee.
+Michael has been co-lead counsel in antitrust cases against manufacturers of genetically engineered foods, managed healthcare companies, bulk vitamin manufacturers, technology companies, and the world’s largest banking institutions.
 He is involved in ongoing investigations of antitrust cases abroad and pioneering efforts to enforce competition laws globally.
 He was the only private lawyer permitted to attend and represent the interests of consumers worldwide in the 2003 closed hearings by the EU Commission in the Microsoft case.

-Michael has been featured in many articles and surveys.
+Michael is widely recognized as a leader in the claimants’ bar.
 The National Law Journal has recognized him as one of the “Top 100 Influential Lawyers in America” and the Legal Times named Michael among the top 30 “Visionaries” in the Washington legal community in 2008.
-The New York Times referred to Michael as one of the nation's “most prominent antitrust lawyers,” and in 2009 the Washingtonian named him one of thirty “Stars of the Bar.”
+The Lawyer recognized Michael as one of 40 lawyers “making waves” in the UK on its list of “International World Shakers.”
+The New York Times referred to Michael as one of the nation's “most prominent antitrust lawyers,” and the Washingtonian named him one of thirty “Stars of the Bar.”
 Most recently, the Global Competition Review stated that Hausfeld “is clearly recognized as one of the best plaintiffs firms in the country.”
 In the past, the magazine has reported that Michael “consistently brings in the biggest judgments in the history of law” and that he is “a Washington lawyer determined to change the world -- and succeeding.”
 Michael is one of thirty negotiators profiled in Done Deal: Insights from Interviews with the World's Best Negotiators, by Michael Benoliel, Ed.D.
 He has also been described by one of the country's leading civil rights columnists as an “extremely penetrating lawyer” and by a colleague (in a Washington Post article) as a lawyer who “has a very inventive mind when it comes to litigation.
 He thinks of things most lawyers don't because they have originality pounded out of them in law school.”
-For the past five years, The Legal 500, which provides comprehensive worldwide coverage on legal services and rankings, selected “mastermind of strategy” and “smart strategic thinker” Michael, as one of the top 10 Leading Lawyers in the U.S. representing plaintiffs in antitrust and cartel matters, stating that the “‘incredibly impressive...
+In naming Michael one of the top 10 Leading Lawyers in the U.S. representing plaintiffs in antitrust and cartel matters, The Legal 500 termed Michael a “mastermind of strategy” and “smart strategic thinker,” stating that the “‘incredibly impressive...
 Michael Hausfeld and Brian Ratner are highly skilled negotiators and litigators, and real fighters with an outstanding strategic sense,’” and “the outstanding Mike Hausfeld is a titan of the antitrust bar.”

 Mass Torts and Public Health Threats